credsign/credsign.github.io/README.md

 1. Copy or link `geth` 1.5.3 to the root of this repo.
 Later versions have issues deploying.
 2. `npm install`
-3. Run `node dev --sync --network=privnet` to start your local node.
+3. `node dev --sync --network=privnet` to start your local node.
 Leave it running.
-4. Run `node dev --deploy --network=privnet --contracts=all` to deploy the contracts.
+4. `node dev --deploy --network=privnet --contracts=all` to deploy the contracts.
 When prompted for a password, use `credsign`.
-5. Run `node dev --serve` to compile the webapp and serve it at <http://localhost:8000/>
+5. `node dev --serve` to compile the webapp and serve it at <http://localhost:8000/>

 Modifying files in `./app/src` will trigger a recompile while the frontend server is running.